-At the time of the PCC functions transfer to the CA at 10 May 2021, the former OPCC as subsumed employer whose pension assets and liabilities and reallocate its assumed share of the Police Authority's assets and liabilities from the police pool was to the CA on a share of fund basis, so any deficit or surplus would notionally transfer.
-As at 31 March 2022, the share for the former police authority's assets and liabilities within the CA Police Fund are based on an estimate within the accounts and are subject to change upon the pending actuarial calculation.
+At the time of the PCC function; the transfer to the CA was at 10 May 2021.
+The former OPCC was the subsumed employer whose pension assets and liabilities were reallocated.
+Its assumed share of the Police Authority's assets and liabilities were from the police pool.
+The CA was on a share of fund basis, so any deficit or surplus would notionally transfer to them.
+As at 31 March 2024 the share for the former police authority's assets and liabilities within the CA Police Fund are based on an estimate within the accounts and are subject to change upon the pending actuarial calculation.
 The change is not expected to be material and will have an overall nil impact for the Group.